ericwbailey/ericwbailey.website/source/writing/the-optics-of-pair-programming.md

 ### Leverage

 thoughtbot offers consulting services, and these services aren't cheap.
-When a thoughtbot employee asks a client to pair, there are some unspoken power dynamics at play:
+When a thoughtbot employee asks a client to pair, there are some unspoken power dynamics at play.
+A consultant

-- Consultants are typically brought in because something isn't going well.
+- Is typically brought in because something isn't going well.
-- A consultant operates largely independent of the client’s bureaucracy and has the latitude to use their workflows and tooling.
+- Operates largely independent of the client’s bureaucracy and has the latitude to use their workflows and tooling.
-- A consultant’s time is expensive.
+- Costs a lot.

 From a client’s perspective, it may be hard to say no to a request to pair knowing these circumstances, even if the offer is coming from a good place.
 This is especially relevant if the client does not have an existing pairing culture.

 On the flip side, this nuance can be easy to miss by the consultant doing the asking, and we didn't always stop to consider these dynamics.
 Moreover, we had internalized thoughtbot's pairing culture.
-Making an offer to pair is on a level playing field—a good faith gesture taken at face value.
+Making an offer to pair is on a level playing field—a good faith gesture made at face value.

 Only now I realize it might have unintentionally left the client developer or designer feeling uncomfortable, defensive, and powerless about the entire affair.